Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_brick_settings_date:

+Date / Time
+"""""""""""

-In the **Date/Time section** you can sync the clock of the RED Brick to the clock of your PC.
+In the Date / Time section you can sync the clock of the RED Brick to the clock of your PC.
 There is no battery on the RED Brick, so the time won't be incremented if the RED Brick is not powered.